libvmi/libvmi/README.rst

 LibVMI: Simplified Virtual Machine Introspection
 ================================================
 LibVMI is a virtual machine introspection library.
 This means that it helps you access the memory of a running virtual machine.
-LibVMI provides primatives for accessing this memory using physical or virtual addresses and kernel symbols.
+LibVMI provides primitives for accessing this memory using physical or virtual addresses and kernel symbols.
 LibVMI also supports accessing memory from a physical memory snapshot, which is helpful for debugging or forensic analysis.